-In Sect.\ \ref{sec:unbounded} and Subsect.\ \ref{ss:CarlemanCn} we have considered Carleman and Arakeljan type approximation in one and several variables, respectively.
+In Sect.\ \ref{sec:unbounded} and Subsect.\ \ref{ss:CarlemanCn} we have considered Carleman and Arakelian type approximation in one and several variables, respectively.
 In this section, we present some applications and extensions of these results to manifold-valued maps.

 The following result has been proved recently by B.\ Chenoweth.